 Half-halt once, twice, or several times, at the right time, in order to help rebalance the horse's weight to the hind end.
 For the horse that rushes, slow his leg speed.
 For the horse that slows down, ask for more from the hind end.

 Even though you are on a turn, the horse does not have to feel like he has to scramble through it with a tight, tense body.
 Break down your turn into a number of straight strides, and ask your horse to go straight longer, and turn for less strides.
 Imagine that your turn or circle is a hexagon, with many short straight lines attached together.

 Find all the straight lines in the circle.
 Then ride the turn that way.

 Make sure you are not leaning into the turn yourself.
 We often lean without even knowing it.
 Stay tall, stay straight with your own seat and shoulders, and follow the arc of the turn at the right moment.

 Take as many strides as needed to make a better balanced, more controlled turn when you finally ask for it.

 Well, this doesn't mean throw the reins away.
 It does mean that you can stop resisting through your body and flow with the horse.
 You can lighten the rein contact and encourage the horse to reach forward with a bold stride or two.
 It also means that he can find his balance once again in preparation for the next turn or movement.

-Helping a horse through a turn might take many repetitions before the horse can more easily maintain better balance.
+It might take many repetitions before the horse can maintain better balance.
 It is often more tempting to give in to gravity than to carry one's weight with strength and agility.
 But it can be done.